MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-alerts.md

 ---
-title: Tutorial for setting data alerts on Power BI dashboards.
+title: Tutorial for setting data alerts on Power BI service dashboards.
 description: In this tutorial, you learn to set alerts to notify you when data in your dashboards changes beyond limits you set in the Microsoft Power BI service.
 author: mihart
 ms.author: mihart
 ms.reviewer: mihart
 featuredvideoid: removed
 ms.service: powerbi
-ms.subservice: pbi-explore
+ms.subservice: pbi-explore, pbi-fundamentals
-ms.custom: sample-sales-and-marketing-app
+ms.custom: sample-sales-and-marketing sample
 ms.search.form: Set alerts on dashboards ms.topic: tutorial ms.date: 08/06/2024